ozlemars/About-Me/README.md

 ## Hi there! 👋 I'm ÖZLEM ARSLAN 👩‍💻

 Welcome to my GitHub profile!
-I'm an **aspiring Full Stack Developer** passionate about building innovative, scalable, and user-friendly applications.
-I aim to continuously learn and contribute to the tech community with solutions that make a positive impact.
+I'm an **IT Support professional** with hands-on experience in troubleshooting, system management, and user support.
+My current focus is on **IT infrastructure, network, and system management**, while also exploring Full Stack Development as a complementary skill.

 ### 👩‍🏫 About Me
 - 🎓 **Education**: Management Information Systems graduate from İstanbul Gelişim University.
 - 💼 **Experience**:
-  - IT Specialist Intern at **Archem Diagnostics**.
+  - IT Support Intern, later Full-Time IT Support at **Archem Diagnostics**.
-  - Gained experience in **C#, SQL, Unity**, and more.
+  - Gained experience in **Windows systems, Active Directory, network basics, hardware troubleshooting, ERP, and log management**.
-- 🚀 **Current Focus**: Full Stack Development using **C#, .NET, HTML5, CSS, SQL**, and **Microservices** architecture.
-- 💡 **Volunteer Work**: Actively participated in **community service projects** with Toplum Gönüllüleri and Spor İstanbul, such as:
+- 💡 **Volunteer Work**: Participated in community service projects with Toplum Gönüllüleri and Spor İstanbul, including coastal cleanups, event support, and motivating marathon runners.
-  - Cleaning coastal areas.
-  - Supporting events for social causes.
-  - Motivating marathon runners and assisting in logistics.
-- 🔍 **Ongoing Learning**: Currently expanding my knowledge in **microservices architecture, Docker, PostgreSQL**, and **API development**.
+- 🔍 **Ongoing Learning**: Expanding skills in **network and system management, advanced IT support tools, Docker, PostgreSQL, and API development**.

 ### Connect with Me